 An internet or phone connection is required to be able to participate.
 We encourage having some sort of camera so that your face can be seen, but a phone will work just fine if needed.

 What if I have never done video conferencing before?

-How long is each class?
+How long is each session?